ToshioCP/Gtk4-tutorial/gfm/sec5.md

  8   GtkTextBuffer *tb;
  9   gchar *text;
 10
 11   text =
-12 "Once upon a time, there was an old man who was called Taketori-no-Okina."
-13 "It is a japanese word that means a man whose work is making bamboo baskets.\n" 14 "One day, he went into a mountain and found a shining bamboo."
-15 "\"What a mysterious bamboo it is!,\" he said."
+12 "Once upon a time, there was an old man who was called Taketori-no-Okina. " 13 "It is a japanese word that means a man whose work is making bamboo baskets.\n" 14 "One day, he went into a mountain and found a shining bamboo. " 15 "\"What a mysterious bamboo it is!,\" he said. "
-16 "He cut it, then there was a small cute baby girl in it."
-17 "The girl was shining faintly."
+16 "He cut it, then there was a small cute baby girl in it. " 17 "The girl was shining faintly. "
-18 "He thought this baby girl is a gift from Heaven and took her home.\n" 19 "His wife was surprized at his tale."
+18 "He thought this baby girl is a gift from Heaven and took her home.\n" 19 "His wife was surprized at his tale. "
-20 "They were very happy because they had no children."
+20 "They were very happy because they had no children. " 21 ;
-21 ;
 22   win = gtk_application_window_new (GTK_APPLICATION (app));
 23   gtk_window_set_title (GTK_WINDOW (win), "Taketori");